 Building a deck can be a very involved and complex project, especially if the deck is elevated high enough to require railings and stairways, and when it is attached by a ledger board directly to the structure of your home.
 Decks of this sort are subject to all kinds of building codes, and to be in compliance with the law you must apply for a building permit and have the structure inspected at different points during the construction.
-This kind of attached structure requires deep concrete footings that extend down below the frost line, which can extend to four feet or more in a colder climate.
-Building an attached deck, in other words, is a very major building project that takes fairly advanced skills to build.
+This kind of attached structure requires deep concrete footings that extend down below the frost line, which can extend to 4 feet or more in a colder climate.
+Building an attached deck, in other words, is a major project that requires fairly advanced skills.

 But the process becomes much simpler if you build a low-lying, ground level deck that is free-standing, or "floating."
 This kind of deck serves more like a patio than a traditional deck, and because it requires no railings or stairways, and because it is free-standing and not anchored permanently to your home, it is not regarded by law as an extension of the permanent structure.
 In most areas, this means you can build this kind of deck without any permits or inspections.

-Instead of deep concrete frost fittings and sturdy posts, this type of deck rests on simple concrete piers that are available at any home improvement center.
-The top of the piers have cross slots into which support joists rest, and only difficult part of the construction is making sure the piers are properly aligned and perfectly level before you install the support joists The piers are formed so that you can also insert short vertical posts on top of the piers, to which the horizontal joists are attached.
-If you go this route, the posts much be relatively short, and the overall height of the deck can be no more than 30 inches above the ground.
+Instead of deep concrete frost fittings and sturdy posts, this type of deck rests on simple concrete piers, or "deck blocks," that are available at any home improvement center.
+The tops of the piers have cross slots into which support joists rest.
+The only difficult part of the construction is making sure the piers are properly aligned and perfectly level before you install the support joists.
+The piers are formed so that you can also insert short vertical posts on top of the piers, to which the horizontal joists are attached.
+If you go this route, the posts must be relatively short, and the overall height of the deck can be no more than 30 inches above the ground.
 Higher than this, and your deck will require railings.

 The instructions below will outline the construction of a very basic rectangular or square deck in which the horizontal joists will rest directly on the floating concrete piers.
 In order to keep the deck quite low to the ground, we are using 2 x 6 lumber for the underlying joists and also for the perimeter rim joists.
 For the surface decking, you can use a variety of lumber, as you prefer.
 Cedar decking boards are a favorite, but you can also cover your deck with composite decking for better durability.

+The first phase is planning.
 Using grid paper with an easy-to-interpret scale, sketch out your yard and a location for your deck.
 An easy scale to use is 1 square = 1 foot.
-Your deck will be a much easier structure to build if you choose a relatively flat spot in your yard, since sloped or uneven ground will mean a lot of digging and excavating.
+Your deck will be easier to build if you choose a relatively flat spot in your yard, since sloped or uneven ground will mean a lot of digging and excavating.
 Use a dotted line to represent the outer perimeter of your deck in your sketch.
 In our example, we are building a very simple 10 ft. x 10-ft. deck.

 Next, sketch in a center joist to run down the middle of your deck.
 Then, sketch joists running every 18 inches (three grid squares) in both directions from the middle joist.
 The last joists can stop as much as 6 inches from the edge of the deck.
 It's fine for the surface decking to overhang these last support joists by a few inches.
 In fact, this is preferable, because it will allow the concrete support piers be recessed slightly from the edge of the deck, hiding them from view.